xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S problem collection, Q123 plays several roles:
+Within the BlackHole S-problem collection, Q123 plays several roles:

 1. It is the central node for the interpretability cluster of AI problems, connecting to alignment, control, and oversight.
 2. It provides the core notion of cognitive_tension between:

    * internal representation complexity, and
-   * the size, stability, and usability of human level explanations.
+   * the size, stability, and usability of human-level explanations.
 3. It offers a template for encoding questions about whether human understanding can keep up with systems whose internal state spaces grow far beyond intuitive scales.
 4. It acts as a bridge node to:

    * neuroscience problems about neural coding and representation,
-   * socio technical problems where understanding complex models of society is necessary.
+   * socio-technical problems where understanding complex models of society is necessary.

 ### References

 1. C. Olah et al., “Zoom In: An introduction to circuits”, Distill, 2020.
    (Mechanistic interpretability agenda and circuits framing for internal representations.)

 2. N. Elhage et al., “Toy Models of Superposition”, Anthropic technical report, 2022.
    (Demonstrates how features can become entangled as models scale, stressing interpretability.)

-3. F. Doshi Velez and B. Kim, “Towards a Rigorous Science of Interpretable Machine Learning”, arXiv preprint, 2017.
+3. F. Doshi-Velez and B. Kim, “Towards a Rigorous Science of Interpretable Machine Learning”, arXiv preprint, 2017.
    (Formal discussion of interpretability as a scientific problem and evaluation challenge.)

 4. A. Nanda, “A Mechanistic Interpretability Analysis of Grokking”, technical writeup, 2022.
    (Case study on understanding internal circuits and their evolution during training.)

 At least one of the above references comes from or is backed by a major research organization, and each contains enough bibliographic information to be located and checked.